Bobby92262/Virtual-Piano/README.md

 # Virtual-Piano

 ## Overview
-A virtual paino built using IoT andAI technology, powered by a Raspberry Pi4.
+A virtual piano built using IoT and AI technology, powered by a Raspberry Pi 4.
 The system utilises a camera to detect finger placement, offers real-time feedback, and allows multi-user access through mobile devices.
 The project integrates sensors, cloud connectivity, and date visualisation to create an engaging learning experience.

 ---